Motions of an Formula 1 car

-There are some circumstances when two or more motions are combined, as is in case of drifting a car.
+There are some circumstances when two or more motions are combined, as is in case of drifting a car or trail braking.
 In this case, with constant speed, sway, roll and yaw are combined.
-When you trail brake for corner entry, surge, roll, pitch and yaw are combined, with sway sometimes adding to misery of the engineers.
+When you trail brake for corner entry, surge, roll, pitch and yaw are combined (this type of motion is sometimes referred to as warp), with sway sometimes adding to misery of the engineers.

 All of these movements are precisely measured during the testing and race.
 There are a special electronic units, small compact motion sensor which features six degrees of freedom to sense translational movement in three perpendicular axes (surge, heave, sway) and rotational movement around three perpendicular axes (roll, pitch, yaw).
 Unit must be designed to provide motion, position and navigational sensing.
 To be used in extreme environment of Formula 1, unit must be a small and durable single device capable of sensing six degrees of freedom.
 By using MEMS (microelectromechanical system) technology, the unit measures the motion of the car and then delivers the data to the ECU unit using some of industry-standard communications protocols.
 Analyzing the data teams specialist can decide which movement has to be suppressed and in what way to improve car handling.